-CMM’s EPMA solution enables the electronic prescribing, administering and clinical verification of prescriptions to be carried out at all locations within a healthcare setting.
+System C’s EPMA solution enables the electronic prescribing, administering and clinical verification of prescriptions to be carried out at all locations within a healthcare setting.
 It is the most widely used e-prescribing solution in hospitals and community care facilities across the UK.
-CMM’s EPMA uses FDB’s (First Databank) Multilex solution – the UK’s leading clinical decision support solution – for its integrated clinical decision support, which improves patient care and provides a range of context-specific drug knowledge and enhanced functionality that helps to reduce prescribing errors.
+System C’s EPMA uses FDB’s (First Databank) Multilex solution – the UK’s leading clinical decision support solution – for its integrated clinical decision support, which improves patient care and provides a range of context-specific drug knowledge and enhanced functionality that helps to reduce prescribing errors.

 A need for a more joined up and safer onwards referral process, and a paper-light Emergency Department